-- c.
-Freestanding commercial retail buildings are permitted with the exception of drive-through retail businesses.
-Freestanding commercial retail buildings shall not exceed ten thousand (10,000) square feet.
-Where commercial retail uses are approved, a note shall be placed on the final site plan indicating the cumulative amount of the commercial retail areas that have been approved and the residual amount that remains available for use. d.
-Signs.
-Signs shall be permitted according to the provisions of Chapter 40.310. e.
+- 1 c.
+Freestanding commercial retail buildings are permitted with the exception of drive-through 2 retail businesses.
+Freestanding commercial retail buildings shall not exceed ten thousand 3 (10,000) square feet.
+Where commercial retail uses are approved, a note shall be placed on the final site plan indicating the cumulative amount of the commercial retail areas that have been 4 5 approved and the residual amount that remains available for use.
+6 d.
+Signs, Signs shall be permitted according to the provisions of Chapter 40.310.
+7 e.
 Off-Street Parking and Loading.
-Off-street parking and loading shall be provided as required in - e.
-Off-Street Parking and Loading.
-Off-street parking and loading shall be provided as required in Chapter 40.340. - f.
+Off-street parking and loading shall be provided as required in 8 Chapter 40.340.
+9 f.
 Landscaping.
-Landscaping and buffers shall be provided as required in Table 40.230.085-2 and Chapter 40.320. - 2.
-Additional Development Standards for the Railroad Industrial District.
+Landscaping and buffers shall be provided as required in Table 40.230.085-2 10 - and Chapter 40.320. - Additional Development Standards for the Railroad Industrial District.